-Annual academic program assessment reports should be completed in the Xitracs Portal by September 15 for the previous academic year.
+Annual academic program assessment reports should be completed in the Xitracs Portal by the deadline stated on the schedule for ACE Week (see below).
 Upon review and approval by all department heads, deans, and the provost and vice president for academic affairs and enrollment management, IRE will post these reports on their Assessment Reports web page.

 Unit assessment requires academic department heads and unit heads to determine appropriate performance objectives.
 These objectives should relate directly to the institutional mission as well as the mission of the respective unit.

 Annual unit assessment reports for both academic and non-academic units for the previous year should be completed in the Xitracs Portal by July 15.
 Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports web page.

 General Education Assessment

 The General Education Assessment Council (GEAC) is responsible for ongoing review of the General Education Core Curriculum and related outcomes assessment.
-All courses in the General Education Core Curriculum must assess the learning competency of the area to which it is assigned (i.e., English Composition, Mathematics/Analytical Reasoning, Natural Sciences, Humanities, Fine Arts, or Social/Behavioral Sciences).
+All courses in the General Education Core Curriculum must assess one of the University’s three student learning outcomes: communication, problem solving, or personal and professional development.